-The Company provided shareholders with all material information in relation to the re-election of Frank DeMarte as a director at its last Annual General Meeting held on 26 February 2016.
+The Company provided shareholders with all material information in relation to the re-election of Philip Crabb as a director at its last Annual General Meeting held on 24 February 2017 and undertook appropriate checks in respect of the appointment of Rick Crabb as a director on 20 November 2017.

 The Company has a written agreement with each director and senior executive setting out the terms of their appointment.
-The material terms of any employment, service or consultancy agreement the Company, or any of its child entities, has entered into with its Chief Executive Officer, any of its directors, and any other person or entity who is related party of the

-Chief Executive Officer or any of its directors has been disclosed in accordance with ASX Listing Rule 3.16.4 (taking into consideration the exclusions from disclosure outlined in that rule).
+The material terms of any employment, service or consultancy agreement the Company, or any of its child entities, has entered into with its Chief Executive Officer, any of its directors, and any other person or entity who is related party of the Chief Executive Officer or any of its directors has been disclosed in accordance with ASX Listing Rule 3.16.4 (taking into consideration the exclusions from disclosure outlined in that rule).